Home Page

 History:

 In the late fall of 2008, the PAW Society was still desperately searching for a lost foster cat, Romie.
 As part of the search, we delivered flyers to many households on the west side of Lethbridge.
 From time to time we would receive a call from someone who thought they may have seen Romie in their neighbourhood.
 We would then rush to that location, set up a trap and wait to see if the cat sighted was Romie.
 We did not find Romie, but we did trap several cats.
 Usually it would be a catch and release.....except for this orange fellow.
 This time, it was quite evident this was not an owned cat.
 It was a cold, snowy evening.
-His ears had signs of old frost bite, he had a large mat on his back and he was un-neutered.
+His ears had signs of old frost bite, he had a large mat on his back and he was not neutered.
 The PAW person agonized over whether or not to release him from the trap.
-Knowing there was no where for him to go (except her house) and acknowledging the fact he could be a feral (unsocialized) cat, she decided to help him.
+Knowing there was no where for him to go (except her house) and acknowledging the fact he was likely a feral (unsocialized) cat, she decided to help him.
 He was taken to the vet clinic the following morning.

 Personality: